Faiq0602/smart-bookmarks/README.md

 Without strict policies, features can "work" in development but be insecure.
 I enforced per-user policies for select/insert/update/delete and validated behavior by signing in with different accounts and confirming data isolation.

-4. Keeping product copy professional during iterative PR development.
-During development I had internal PR-language in UI text, which is fine for milestones but not for a final impression.
-I replaced those with user-facing copy so the app reads like a product, not a sprint board.

 ## Verification Done